flipkart-incubator/ultra-docs/docs/migrating-clientid.md

 !!!warning
 	To avoid clientId inconsistency, the changeover from old to new clientId has to be done simultaneously across systems which depend on clientId (for e.g SMS/Whatsapp, payment redirect, ultra landing page all of them should be in sync)

+!!!note
+	Newer apps which use the new `clientId` structure will be unaffected by this and can ignore this article.